kreative-kat/ko_ug_draft_conversion/user guide.md

 *   In many cases, Kontain can run unmodified Linux binaries as a unikernel (e.g., statically linked Go programs and applications linked for Alpine Linux).
 *   Some application code may need to be re-linked with a Kontain runtime library so it can be run as a unikernel.

-The _Kontain virtual machine Monitor _(KM) is a user-space application that interfaces with the hardware via system calls.
-KM initializes Kontain VM facilities, loads the _unikernel image_ into VM memory, and runs the workload inside the VM_._ This dedicated VM is ephemeral, existing only to support one instance of a _kontainer_.
+The _Kontain virtual machine Monitor_ (KM) is a user-space application that interfaces with the hardware via system calls.
+KM initializes Kontain VM facilities, loads the _unikernel image_ into VM memory, and runs the workload inside the VM.
+This dedicated VM is ephemeral, existing only to support one instance of a _kontainer_.

 The _Kontain VM_ provides hardware resources (CPU, memory) to the application.
 Kontain VMs interact with the outside world via a limited set of hypercalls to the Kontain Monitor, which manages requests from the application as it runs.